cscvlab/IFPS/README.md

 ## Method

-**Core idea in one sentence**.
+### Core idea in one sentence
 Using only the first $N$ FPS-sampled points, the IFPS shell can be constructed to encapsulate all the original discrete points while employing hierarchical management.

 ### Sketch